thiagomendes/mcpx/mcp-servers-examples/TEST_SCRIPT.md

 If mcpx cannot connect to servers, ensure:
 - Servers are running: `docker ps`
-- Use `host.docker.internal` instead of `localhost` when mcpx runs in Docker
+- Use container names (e.g., `weather-mcp:8000`) since all services are on the same Docker network

 ### Auth errors